Horticultural Therapy For Healing

 An elderly care facility incorporated green therapy, which involved planting and flower arranging, into residents' daily routines.

-This engaging approach boosted cognitive function, reduced depression, encouraged social interaction, and brought joy and structure to their everyday lives.
+This engaging approach enhanced cognitive function, reduced depressive symptoms, encouraged social interaction, and brought joy and structure to their everyday lives.

 Conclusion